Competence

 Legal Requirement to Demonstrate Competence

-The Building Safety Act 2022 Section 11F defines individual competence as:
+Under the Building Safety Act 2022 Section 35 individual competence is defined as:

-“Any person carrying out any building work or any design work must have –
+“Any person carrying out any building work or any design work must have: “The skills, knowledge, experience and behaviours” to carry out the functions under the building regulations.

 Industry Competence Steering Group